Laser Surface Preparation Treatment with Fiber Lasers

 Surface preparation typically occurs before tasks such as anodising, galvanising, painting, plastering, plating (e.g. chrome and nickel), sealing (e.g. with silicon), tiling, waterproofing, welding and other tasks too.

-Many materials many require surface preparation.
+Many materials may require preparation.
 The most typical materials are carbon composites, concrete, metals (especially steels), plastics (e.g. vinyl flooring), rubber and wood, etc.

-A range of contaminants could be on the surface layer, including:
+A range of contaminants could be on the surface layer, just a few examples are:

 - Existing coatings – sometimes existing coatings of paint, varnish, etc. may need to be removed